PCrnjak/Source-Robotics-Toolbox/README.md

 import time

 # This is represents encoder ticks where your joint should be at 0 rad
-# Usually you know that position from your robots DH table / kinematic diagram
+# Usually you know that joint position from your robots DH table / kinematic diagram
 Master_position = 14000
 Joint_reduction_ratio = 6 # Joint has reduction ratio of 6:1